doctorfree/MusicPlayerPlus/markdown/mppsplash.1.md

 date: March 27, 2022
 ---
 # NAME
-mppsplash - Launch a fun splashy screen of Asciimatics animations
+mppsplash - Launch a fun splashy screen of ASCIImatics animations

 # SYNOPSIS
 **mppsplash** [-a] [-b] [-c numcycles] [-j] [-m] [-p] [-s] [-u]

 # DESCRIPTION
-The *mppsplash* command plays one of the Asciimatics animations included in MusicPlayerPlus.
+The *mppsplash* command plays one of the ASCIImatics animations included in MusicPlayerPlus.
-It's a fun demonstration of some of the capabilities of the Asciimatics library.
+It's a fun demonstration of some of the capabilities of the ASCIImatics library.
 By default, *mppsplash* will play a series of animations about MusicPlayerPlus.
 Command line options can be used to tell *mppsplash* to play animations for the Julia Set or a Plasma animation as well as play a public domain audio to accompany the ascii art display.